Niagara Falls

 The original cables lasted thirty-five years before being replaced.

 In case of any emergencies, a small rescue car is kept inside the cave at the Thompson Point terminus.
 The rescue car can hold six persons and was installed as a backup unit in 1985.
+This metal rescue car has never been utilized since it's installation other than yearly training sessions held by the Niagara Parks Police.

 The Spanish Aero Car attracts approximately 220,000 people each year.